 In this section, we’ll undertake a superficial analysis of how the Big Mac Index has the potential to inform foreign exchange investments.
 As you read, keep in mind that this analysis is meant to get you thinking – it’s not professional investment advice.

-Below, I have analyzed the accuracy of the Big Mac Index using the figures released in 2011 and 2018 for seven countries that I selected at random.
+Below, we analyzed the accuracy of the Big Mac Index using the figures released in 2011 and 2023 for a random selection of countries.

-In this analysis, I use both the raw Big Mac Index and the “gourmet” Big Mac Index that takes GDP per capita into account.
+In this analysis, we use both the raw Big Mac Index and the “gourmet” Big Mac Index that takes GDP per capita into account.

 Now, if you were operating a currency hedge fund, applying the principle of selling overvalued currencies (expecting their values against the dollar to decrease) and buying those that are undervalued (expecting their values against the dollar to strengthen), you might have made a few bad calls.

-Working off the raw index, you might have been tempted to purchase the currencies of South Africa (undervalued by 29.3%), Egypt (undervalued by 41.9%), and India (undervalued by 53.5%), and you most likely would have ignored Britain’s undervaluation of around 4% and sold off the currencies of Switzerland (overvalued by 98.4%), Brazil (overvalued by 51.9%), and the Euro Zone (overvalued by 21.2%).
+Working off the raw index, you might have been tempted to purchase the currencies of South Africa (undervalued by 49.7%), Egypt (undervalued by 53.1%), and India (undervalued by 54.5%%).

-However, when looking at the three countries that were significantly undervalued against the dollar in 2011, you’ll notice that they depreciated further by 2018.
-The South African rand, for instance, is rapidly declining, and political instability in Egypt has continued to depress its currency value.
+However, when looking at three countries that were significantly undervalued against the dollar in 2011, you’ll notice that they depreciated further by 2023.
+The South African rand, for instance, has been in constant decline for the past two years, and political instability and record inflation in Egypt has continued to depress its currency value.

-Interestingly, India – despite the exchange rate slipping from 44.4 to 63.89 – actually reduced its margin of undervaluation from 53.5% to 46.6%.
-Upon closer inspection, however, you will notice that this is in fact due to a sharp spike in the Indian price of the Big Mac – the beloved burger cost 80% more in 2016 than it did in 2013.
+Interestingly, India – despite the exchange rate slipping markedly from 44.4 to 83.00 – actually held its margin of undervaluation steady from 53.5% to 54.5%.
+Upon closer inspection, however, you will notice that this is in fact due to a sharp spike in the Indian price of the Big Mac – the beloved burger cost 132% more in 2023 than it did in 2013.

-The currencies in the table that you would have potentially sold off – Switzerland.
-Brazil, and the Euro Zone – did, in fact, depreciate against the dollar.
+Some of the currencies in the table that you would have potentially sold off – Norway, for example, – has, in fact, depreciated markedly against the dollar.

-Of course, this is a very small sample group of countries, and as is the case with statistics, they can often represent a myriad of contrasting phenomena depending on how, and by whom, they are used.
+Of course, and as is the case with statistics, they can often represent a myriad of contrasting phenomena depending on how, and by whom, they are used.

 Based on the figures above, it certainly appears that the adjusted index is a more accurate account of a currency’s over- or undervaluation against another currency.
 Therefore, if you were to use the Big Mac Index to guide your trading decisions, the adjusted index is the safer bet.